Free Sea Beach photo and picture

 The Philosopher took refuge in the library at Trabuco and dug in: reading, contemplating, writing.
 What emerged was a philosophia perennis, an account across time and philosophies and religions of the “Highest Common Factor”.
 Composed through the ages by saints, sages, and prophets, this perennial philosophy was everywhere to behold.
 It was transcendent and immanent, cosmic space and divine ground.
 The Philosopher had discovered that beyond and within the many differences between wisdom traditions floated enduring pay dirt: tat tvam asi.

 The Mythologist, at nearly the same time, recognized something quite universal from the perspective of journeys undertaken in myth, fairy tale, scripture, and dreams.
 A monomyth.
 It was the heroes’ journey with legendary protagonists ranging from bear cult worshippers, to witch doctors, to Olympian gods, and finally, to our very selves.
 Later, the Mythologist would write of the collapse of many myths and religions held literally.
 Science and Rationalism would dispel beliefs in a Flood, a Parted Sea, and an Exodus.
-So he urged the necessity to explore a new and ancient myth: “the old everlasting perennial mythology” that eternally exists along side the scientific method, with each illuminating the other.
+So he urged the necessity to explore a new yet ancient myth: “the old everlasting perennial mythology” that eternally exists along side the scientific method, with each illuminating the other.
 A perennial mythology that he identified more than once as tat tvam asi…that thou art.
 But what exactly does it mean?

 Similarly, the boy was instructed to put some salt in a cup of water.
 The next day father asked son about the salt and its whereabouts, but it had dissolved, and the boy could not see it.
 Now taste the water instructed Uddalaka.
 It was, of course, salty…still present but invisible salt.
 Father explained that the hidden salt remained in the water even as the imperceptible Atman (Essence, Spiritual Self) remained in all things, as invisible as it was perennial.